-The DiMarzio Black Angel is a soundhole pickup, which made it very easy to install with no tools or permanent modifications to the guitar required, although if you do want to make it a permanent installation, it did come with an endpin jack kit.
+The DiMarzio Black Angel is a soundhole pickup, which made it very easy to install with no tools or permanent modifications to the guitar required (if you do want to make it a permanent installation, it did come with an endpin jack kit).

-There were no controls of any kind on the unit, which made it an absolute breeze to use, and also not having potentiometers helped to reduce noise, making it one of the quietest on test.
-We found that it didn’t induce feedback, even with higher volumes dialed in on the amp.
+There were no controls of any kind on the unit, which made it an absolute breeze to use.
+Not having potentiometers also helped to reduce noise, making it one of the quietest on test.
+We found that it didn’t induce feedback even with higher volumes dialed in on the amp.

-Verdict: The DiMarzio Black Angel Passive Acoustic Soundhole Pickup is an excellent choice for guitarists who are looking for a simple, but high quality soundhole pickup.
+Verdict: The DiMarzio Black Angel Passive Acoustic Soundhole Pickup is an excellent choice for guitarists looking for a simple, but high-quality soundhole pickup.
 It’s easy to install, doesn’t require batteries, and produces clear, organic tones that work for recording artists and live performers alike.